VardanMalik/Sentiment-Analysis-Full-Stack-Project/README.md

-# 🏋️ Vardan's Gym Website + Sentiment Feedback System
+# 🏋️ Vardan's Gym Feedback Website + Sentiment Dashboard

-A modern gym website with a built-in feedback system that collects user reviews and performs real-time sentiment analysis using NLTK's VADER tool.
-This platform helps gym owners understand customer satisfaction through automated insights.
+A modern Flask-based gym website that lets users leave feedback and automatically analyzes sentiment using NLTK’s VADER tool.
+Designed with Bootstrap and MariaDB for a beautiful, robust, and production-ready experience.
+Admins can view analytics, delete feedback, and securely manage the dashboard.

 ---

 ## 📸 Screenshots

-> _Live demo of the project UI and dashboard_
+> _Demo of the project UI and dashboard_

 - 🏠 Home Page
   ![Home Page](screenshots/home.png)